-- C2.9 To establish an appropriate framework of budgetary management and control, based on the principles that: - a.
-Chief Officers exercise budget management within their budget allocations unless the Council (in line with delegated authorities detailed in

-Appendices 1 and 2) agrees a subsequent variation
+- C2.7 To establish an appropriate framework of budgetary management and control, based on the principles that: - a.
+Chief Officers exercise budget management within their budget allocations unless the Council (in line with delegated authorities detailed in Appendices 1 and 2) agrees a subsequent variation - b. each Chief Officer has available timely information on receipts and payments on each budget head of approved estimates, to enable budget managers to fulfil their budgetary responsibilities - c. expenditure is committed only against an approved budget head including any budget heads amended as permitted under the Scheme of Virement (Appendix 2) - d. expenditure is within the law, in respect of Council policy, and in accordance with contract procedure rules where necessary - e. all officers responsible for committing expenditure or collecting income comply with relevant guidance, including Financial Procedure Rules

-- b. each Chief Officer has available timely information on receipts and payments on each budget head of approved estimates, to enable budget managers to fulfil their budgetary responsibilities - c. expenditure is committed only against an approved budget head including any budget heads amended as permitted under the Scheme of Virement (Appendix 2) - d. expenditure is within the law, in respect of Council policy, and in accordance with contract procedure rules where necessary - e. all officers responsible for committing expenditure or collecting income comply with relevant guidance, including Financial Procedure Rules - f. each budget head has a single named manager, determined by the Chief Officer.
-As a general principle, budget responsibility should be aligned as closely as possible to the decision-making that commits expenditure or raises income. - G. Chief Officers ensure that appropriate budget monitoring reports are prepared that identify any significant variances from approved budgets.
-Chief Officers are responsible for taking appropriate action to contain spending within their allocations. - h. reserves and balances are used for purposes approved in budget plans and any changes in those approved uses require the approval of Council Cabinet - C2.10 To administer the Council's Scheme of Virement that regulates the virement of resources between budget heads and between financial years (see Appendix 2). - C2.11 To administer the Council's arrangements for under and overspendings to be carried forward to the following financial year (see Appendix 2). - C2.12 To submit reports to the Council Cabinet, in consultation with the Chief Officer, where a Chief Officer is unable to balance expenditure and resources within existing approved budgets under their control and/or where approval is sought for a proposed virement which cannot be approved under delegated authority. - C2.13 To prepare and submit reports on the Council's overall projected expenditure/ income position compared with the budget, and on the position of its reserves and balances. - C2.14 To make sure that, where reserves and/or balances are used to support the budget, their use is consistent with the authorised purpose and level of use within budget plans, and is approved in line with the limits set out in Appendix 1.
+- f. each budget head has a single named manager, determined by the Chief Officer. - g. reserves and balances are used for purposes approved in budget plans and any changes in those approved uses require the approval of Council Cabinet - C2.8 To administer the Council's Scheme of Virement that regulates the movement of resources between budget heads and between financial years (see Appendix 2). - C2.9 To administer the Council's arrangements for under and overspendings to be carried forward to the following financial year (see Appendix 2). - C2.10 To prepare and submit reports on the Council's overall projected expenditure/ income position compared with the budget, and on the position of its reserves and balances. - C2.11 To ensure that any transfers from contingency budgets to revenue budgets are approved in line with the limits in Appendix 1.